 |A classic southern side, slices of apples are fried in a mixture of bacon fat or butter and brown sugar then tossed in a dusting of traditional apple pie spices.|

-You'll find that most Southern recipes call for unpeeled, sliced apples, but the more tart Granny Smith apples because they retain a bit of the firmness even when cooked, so the times that I use them, I do prefer to peel mine.
-For me, that peeling thing is a texture issue, but if you use a more tender skinned apple like Red or Yellow Delicious, Jonathans, or Gala, I leave them unpeeled, because the apple skin will help the cooked apples retain their shape and not fall apart.
+You'll find that most Southern recipes call for unpeeled, sliced apples, but the more tart Granny Smith apples retain a bit of the firmness even when cooked, so the times that I use them, I do prefer to peel them.
+For me, that peeling thing is a texture issue.
+When I use a more tender skinned apple, like Honeycrisp, Red or Yellow Delicious, Jonathans, or Gala, I leave them unpeeled, because the apple skin will help the cooked apples retain their shape and not fall apart.

 Recipe: Southern Skillet Fried Apples©From the Kitchen of Deep South Dish